Last Updated on May 29, 2021 by Grow with Bovees

 For this reason it is advisable to keep the ground mulched at all times, the mulch being 4-5 in. thick.

-Dig holes about 4 ft. square and 2 ft. in depth and fill them with well-rotted leaf-mould.
-Oak leaf-mould is particularly good.
+Dig holes about 4 ft (1.22 m).
+Square and 2 ft (0.61 m) in depth and fill them with well-rotted leaf-mold.
+Oak leaf-mold is particularly good.

 Some nurseries keep a special soil mixture suitable for this purpose.
 If azaleas are to thrive and provide an abundance of bloom it is absolutely imperative that the soil in which they are planted should be naturally acid or made acid.